uguu-org/magero/README.md

 ## Options menu

+   * reset: reset game states.
+Select a nonempty option, then exit the menu to perform the reset.
-   * reset: reset all progress and restart from scratch.
+       * game: reset all progress and restart from scratch.
 Progress is automatically saved on exit, so you will always resume at where you left off last time unless you do a reset.
+       * balls: reset position of all throwable objects.
+This is useful if the balls are stuck and somehow can't be individually summon back into place (see FAQ entry).
+This only works if game is in idle state, and the arm is not holding anything.
    * hints: set verbosity level for help/spoiler display.
       * none: don't show any hints.
       * basic: show basic controls after a few seconds of idleness.
       * more: show a triangle pointing at the nearest off-screen item.